 Rules for Visitors

-- Each space (single room, double room, suite, or entire apartment) may have up to one visitor total at a time.
+- Each space (single room, double room, suite, or entire apartment) is not allowed to have visitors, including other Davidson students or close contacts.

 - No overnight visitors.